Nerve agents, poison and window falls. Over the years, Kremlin foes have been attacked or killed | Law-Order

 Nerve agents, poison and window falls.
 Over the years, Kremlin foes have been attacked or killed

-Those close to the victims and the few survivors have blamed Russian authorities, but the Kremlin has routinely denied any involvement.There also have been reports of prominent Russian executives dying under mysterious circumstances, including falling from windows, although whether they were deliberate killings or suicides is sometimes difficult to determine.Some prominent cases of documented killings or attempted killings In August 2020, opposition leader Alexei Navalny fell ill on a flight from Siberia to Moscow.
+Those close to the victims and the few survivors have blamed Russian authorities, but the Kremlin has routinely denied involvement as it did on Friday by saying it was a complete lie it had anything to do with the jet crash.There also have been reports of prominent Russian executives dying under mysterious circumstances, including falling from windows, although whether they were deliberate killings or suicides is sometimes difficult to determine.Some prominent cases of documented killings or attempted killings POLITICAL OPPONENTS In August 2020, opposition leader Alexei Navalny fell ill on a flight from Siberia to Moscow.

 - Country: